 The main cover type used by birds during the observation period was the Trash/Open Face, which is the main area of operation on the landfill (Figure 9).
 The open face contains the largest amount of exposed trash making it the main attractant for most species observed at the landfill.
 The bare soil areas adjacent to the open face area account for the second highest level of wildlife use.
 The birds utilize the bare soil as a loafing area while they wait for the heavy machinery to clear from the open face before returning to forage until the machinery returns.
 Birds also loaf on the bare soil areas after feeding to rest.
 Many birds, especially gulls, seemed to be more comfortable in open areas where they can detect approaching predators.
 Loafing habitat, coupled with a high-quality food source, makes the landfill attractive to many species.
 It should also be noted that during the spring of 2014 the open face transferred to a new cell east of the previous cell.
 The old cell was capped and seeded which decreased the amount of bare soil.
 In the winter of 2021, a new cell was created south of the active open face.
-Increased perching activity has been observed in the dead trees and woodland area surrounding the marsh (SP 2) after this cell became active.
+Increased perching activity has been observed in the dead trees and woodland area surrounding the marsh (survey point 2) after this cell became active.
 Additionally, trees surrounding this current cell have become the perching location for bald eagles who forage and hunt off the landfill, halting integrated wildlife damage management program actions.
+In the spring of 2025, construction of a new cell was started north of the active open face.
+This construction created loafing habitat for gulls and has been a focus for recent management activities in order to prevent gulls from acclimating to this site.